Azure/azure-sdk-for-python/README.md

 ### Client: Previous Versions

-Last stable versions of packages that have been provided for usage with Azure and are production-ready.
-These libraries provide you with similar functionalities to the Preview ones as they allow you to use and consume existing resources and interact with them, for example: upload a blob.
-They might not implement the [guidelines](https://azure.github.io/azure-sdk/python/guidelines/index.html) or have the same feature set as the November releases.
-They do however offer wider coverage of services.
+The last stable versions of packages provided for usage with Azure are production-ready.
+These libraries provide you with functionalities similar to the Preview ones as they allow you to use and consume existing resources and interact with them, such as uploading a blob.
+They might not implement the [guidelines](https://azure.github.io/azure-sdk/python/guidelines/index.html)or have the same feature set as the November releases.
+However, they offer wider coverage of services.

 ### Management: New Releases
 A new set of management libraries that follow the [Azure SDK Design Guidelines for Python](https://azure.github.io/azure-sdk/python/guidelines/) are now available.
 These new libraries provide a number of core capabilities that are shared amongst all Azure SDKs, including the intuitive Azure Identity library, an HTTP Pipeline with custom policies, error-handling, distributed tracing, and much more.